MM-MoralBench: A MultiModal Moral Evaluation Benchmark for Large Vision-Language Models: Introduction

-To bridge this gap, we propose M³oralBench, the first multimodal moral evaluation benchmark.
-M³oralBench is constructed on MFVs~\cite{clifford2015mfv}, which provide a standardized set of moral scenarios, each briefly describing a behavior that violates a specific moral foundation of MFT.
-To enhance generalizability and expand the scenario set, we leverage GPT-4o~\cite{openai2024gpt4o} to imitate and create 1,160 everyday moral scenarios in the similar format.
-For each scenario, we transform it into an image generation prompt specifying details about location and characters, which is then processed by the text-to-image diffusion model SD3.0~\cite{esser2024SD3} to create corresponding moral scenario images.
-To further enrich the contextual details, we also add a line of dialogue for the main character through a speech bubble, which helps convey character information effectively.
-Building on this dataset, we design three tasks—moral judgement, moral classification, and moral response—to provide a comprehensive evaluation on the moral understanding and reasoning abilities of LVLMs.
-Moral judgement task requires the model to determine whether the behavior depicted in the image is morally wrong; moral classification task prompts the model to identify the violated moral foundation; and moral response task challenges the model to choose an appropriate response to the scenario.
-An overview of the entire pipeline for M³oralBench construction is shown in Figure \ref{fig:pipeline}.
+To bridge this gap, we propose MM-MoralBench, a multimodal moral evaluation benchmark grounded in MFT.
+An overview of the benchmark construction pipeline is shown in Fig. \ref{fig:pipeline}.
+To enhance generalizability, we leverage advanced large language model to expand the scenario set based on the seed dataset of MFVs, obtaining 1,160 everyday moral scenarios.
+To capture the dynamic interaction between visual and linguistic information in real-world applications, each scenario is decomposed into two complementary components, a visual context and a main character dialogue. {This design enables the representation of complex moral situations, particularly those involving underlying intentions and verbal transgressions that are difficult to depict through imagery alone.} Specifically, we extract the location and character details from each scenario and feed these to the text-to-image models to generate visual contexts that align with the moral narrative.
+The main character dialogue is presented through a speech bubble, effectively conveying the character's motivations, emotional states, and additional contextual nuances that may not be captured visually.
+Building on this dataset, we design three tasks, moral judgement, moral classification, and moral response, to provide a comprehensive evaluation on the moral understanding and reasoning abilities of LVLMs.
+Moral judgement requires the model to determine whether the behavior depicted in the image is morally wrong.
+Moral classification prompts the model to identify which moral foundation is violated.
+Moral response challenges the model to choose an appropriate response to the given scenario.